-This Saint Patrick’s Day kids craft is one of the simplest projects you can do, and yet it is jam-packed with fun!
+These clover crafts make the perfect St. Patrick’s Day activity and are so incredibly simple!
 Each little creation is totally unique…just like your little ones!
+Even preschoolers and toddlers can decorate a shamrock once it is cut out by a grown up.
 And there are so few “rules” on this one.
-Really, once you are past step 1, where you cut out the lucky clovers, the rest is ALL you!
+Really, once you are past step 1, where you cut out these easy shamrock crafts, the rest is ALL you!
 So, just enjoy the process of creating with your kids!

 SUPPLIES FROM THE BAG